TravelModellingGroup/Documentation/tmg-documentation/1.6/tmgtoolbox/assignment/preprocessing/AssignV4BoardingPenalties.md

 ﻿
-# Assign V4 Boarding Penalties
+# **Assign V4 Boarding Penalties**
 Assigns line-specific boarding penalties (which will be stored in UT3) based on specified line groupings.

-## Opening the Tool with Modeller
+## **Using the Tool with Modeller**
-The tool is found in "TMG Toolbox" -> "Assignment" -> "Preprocessing" -> "Assign V4 Boarding Penalty"
+The tool can be found in "TMG Toolbox" -> "Assignment" -> "Preprocessing" -> "Assign V4 Boarding Penalty"
-## Using the Tool with Modeller

 ### Scenarios
 Choose the scenarios in which the specified boarding penalties should be applied.
 Note: More than one scenario can be selected.
 ### Line Group Boarding Penalties
 List of filters and boarding penalties for line groups.

+> Syntax:
-Syntax: [label (line group name)] : [network selector expression] : [boarding penalty] : [IVTT Perception Factor] ...
+> [label (line group name)] : [network selector expression] : [boarding penalty] : [IVTT Perception Factor] ...

 Separate (label-filter-penalty) groups with a comma or new line.
 Note that order matters, since penalties are applied sequentially.

 ## Using the Tool with XTMF
 The tool is called "AssignBoardingPenalties".
-It is available to add under ExecuteToolsFromModellerResource or EmmeToolsToRun.
+It is available to add under *ExecuteToolsFromModellerResource* or *EmmeToolsToRun*.

 ### Scenario Numbers
 In the main tool Parameters, the scenario numbers can be specified.
 More than one scenario can be specified here, separated by commas.